ldrozdz93/dyno/README.md

   user2.doIt();
 }
 ```
-This allows us to use dynamic polimorphism for example on memory-constrained
+This allows us to use runtime on-stack polimorphism, for example on memory-constrained
 embedded systems.
-The above example isn't fully optimal from performance pov,
+Of course the above example isn't fully optimal from performance pov,
 (a forwarding reference could be used, of even make_inplace<> idiom -
 more below), but proves a general point: non-boilerplate stack-based
 polimorphism can be achived using this fork of __Dyno__.